Dr. Todd Pitts (Ed.D. – Sports Management – 2017)

 Scott Novack (M.S.S. – Sports Management – 1997)

-United States Sports Academy alumnus Scott Novack was recently hired as the program operations manager for the USA Rugby Men’s Eagles Sevens team.
-The Colorado native earned his Master of Sports Science degree in sports management from the Academy in 1997 and participated in a mentorship at Brunel University in London, where he met other students and administrators who helped to spark his interest international sports like rugby.
-Novack has more than 18 years of experience as a sports administrator, managing Olympic and national teams that have won eight Olympic medals, seven world championships and more than 60 World Cup medals.
+Nationally acclaimed sports administrator and high performance director Scott Novack was named the Academy’s 2018 Alumnus of the Year.
+Novack, a Colorado native, earned his Master of Sports Science degree in sports management from the Academy in 1997 and participated in a mentorship at Brunel University in London, where he met other students and administrators who helped to spark his interest international sports like rugby.
+He was recently hired as the program operations manager for the USA Rugby Men’s Eagles Sevens team.

 Scott Garvis (M.S.S. – Sports Management – 2005)

 United States Sports Academy alumnus Scott Garvis, who has worked as the athletics and activities director at Newton (Iowa) Senior High School for five years, was recently hired for a similar position at Ankeny (Iowa) Centennial High School.
 Garvis earned his Master of Sports Science degree in sports management from the Academy in 2005.
 A native of Worthington, Minn., Garvis has more than 20 years of experience as a coach and athletics administrator in Iowa, Minnesota and Washington.
 Garvis earned his Academy degree while working as athletic director and assistant principal at Muscatine (Iowa) High School.

 Drew Richards (M.S.S. – Sports Management – 2013)